JessyLin22/Instant_Translator/README.md

 #### Python version is 3.9.4

-All the package you need to install:
+All modules you need to install:

 	pip install jieba
 	pip install translate